sepideh-abedini/MaskSQL/Stages.md

 In this stage, we execute the final output of the pipeline, `pred_sql`, on its corresponding database (`db_id`).
 We then execute the gold `SQL` which exists In each entry and compare the results.
-If the result of `pred_sql` equals The result of `SQL`, we record an execution accuracy of 1 for the `pred_sql.
-Otherwise, We record a score of zero.
+If the result of `pred_sql` equals The result of `SQL`, we record an execution accuracy of 1 for the `pred_sql`.
+Otherwise, we record a score of zero.
 For each entry, we record the execution accuracy in the property `eval.acc`, which is either 0 or 1.